 For instance, in the matters of the funds collected by the Sahara group entities (viz., Sahara Housing Investment Corporation Limited and Sahara India Real Estate Corporation Limited), SEBI had opted to adopt criminal proceedings against the entities and its founder Subrata Roy along with passing other enforcement orders against them.
 More recently, in the matter of Anugrah Stock & Broking Private Limited, where there were allegations of running an illegal portfolio management scheme which led to the erosion of wealth of the investors to the tune to ₹1,200 crores, (over-and-above taking other enforcement actions through its resident powers) SEBI initiated criminal prosecution against the broker, its promoters and associated entities.

-SEBI largely prefers to initiate prosecution proceedings under Section 24(2), upon the non-receipt of penalty imposed.
+Non compliance with SEBI’s orders: SEBI largely prefers to initiate prosecution proceedings under Section 24(2), upon the non-receipt of penalty imposed.
 These proceedings are normally preceded with a show-cause notice intimating the concerned parties of SEBI’s intention to initiate criminal action.
 In Sterling Investment Corporation v.
 SEBI, the Securities Appellate Tribunal deprecated the initiation of adjudication proceedings without an element of willful disobedience, highlighting that adjudication proceedings is accompanied with the possibility of prosecution under Section 24 of SEBI Act.
 Similarly, in a clutch of cases –SEBI v.
 Prashant Narvekar, SEBI v.
 Jatin Manubhai Shah, SEBI v.
 Kartik Parekh & Ors.– the Special Court, acting on the complaint of SEBI under Section 24(2), convicted on the basis of non-payment of the penalty as quantified by the Adjudicating Officer.
 It is noteworthy that criminal complaints were lodged by SEBI only after a show-cause notice had been duly issued, notifying the defaulter of potential criminal sanctions under the the SEBI Act.

-SEBI has invoked these provisions multiple times in the context of collective investment schemes.
+Use in collective investment schemes: SEBI has invoked these provisions multiple times in the context of collective investment schemes.
 In most such cases of unlicensed entities collecting funds, SEBI passed orders directing refunds to be made to investors, failing which, prosecution proceedings under section 24 against the Company and its directors would be initiated and references made to the local police to register a case against the company, its promoters and managers for fraud, cheating, criminal breach of trust and misappropriation of the public’s funds, indicatively in the matters of Alchemist Holdings Limited and Osian's-Connoisseurs of Art Private Limited.

-Famously used in the Rakesh Agarwal case where SEBI, in its 2001 order made a finding of insider trading and directed the initiation of adjudication proceedings under the SEBI Act, opining that it was a fit case for invoking the provisions of Section 24 of the SEBI Act.
+Use in market conduct violations: Famously used in the Rakesh Agarwal case where SEBI, in its 2001 order made a finding of insider trading and directed the initiation of adjudication proceedings under the SEBI Act, opining that it was a fit case for invoking the provisions of Section 24 of the SEBI Act.
 The Securities Appellate Tribunal subsequently held that it was beyond its jurisdiction to set aside SEBI’s direction to initiate prosecution proceedings, and that SEBI was well within its discretion to invoke Section 24 for a serious offence such as insider trading.

 In addition to the above, the SEBI Act, SCR Act and the Depositories Act all recognise the right of parties to compound such offences.
 Section 24A of the SEBI Act, Section 23N of the SCR Act and Section 22A of the Depositories Act permit the special court to compound offences brought before it notwithstanding any provision to the contrary in the Code of Criminal Procedure, 1973, provided they are not offences punishable with imprisonment, or with fine and imprisonment.